Wood stain

+Wood stain is a type of paint used to colour wood comprising colourants dissolved and/or suspended in a vehicle or solvent.
+Pigments and/or dyes are largely used as colourants in most stains.

+The initial application of any paint or lacquer is absorbed into the substrate similarly to stains, but the binder from a stain resides mainly below the surface while the pigment remains near the bottom or at the surface.

+Description

-Wood stain is a type of paint used to colour wood and consists of colourants dissolved and/or suspended in a 'vehicle' or solvent.
+Wood stain is a type of paint used to colour wood.
+It consists of colourants dissolved and/or suspended in a vehicle or solvent.
 Vehicle is the preferred term, as the contents of a stain may not be truly dissolved in the vehicle, but rather suspended, and thus the vehicle may not be a true solvent.
 The vehicle often may be water, alcohol, a petroleum distillate, or a finishing agent such as shellac, lacquer, varnish and polyurethane.
 Coloured or stained finishes do not typically deeply penetrate the pores of the wood and may largely disappear when the finish deteriorates or is removed.